dart-backend/angel/README.md

 Branch: sdk-2.10.x
 - Support dart 2.10.x only.
 Use sdk: ">=2.10.0 <2.12.0"
+- Status: Working
-- Status: Migration completed.
+- Notes: Migration completed.
 Not all plugin packages are tested.

 Branch: sdk-2.12.x
 - Support dart 2.12.x.
 Use sdk: ">=2.10.0 <3.0.0"
 - Do not support NNBD
+- Status: Working
-- Status: Basic and ORM templates are working with the core plugins migration completed.
+- Notes: Basic and ORM templates are working with the core plugins migration completed.
 The remaining add on plugin packages are work in progress.

 Branch: sdk-2.12.x-nnbd
 - Support dart 2.12.x.
 Use sdk: ">=2.12.0 <3.0.0"
 - Support NNBD
-- Status: Not working yet.
-To be available once all the dependency libraries that support NNBD are released
+- Status: Not working
+- Notes: To be available once all the dependency libraries that support NNBD are released

-Changes involved:
+Changes:
 - Upgraded dependency libraries and fixed the deprecated API

-Deprecated features:
+Deprecated Features:
 - None

 New features:
-- To be decided
+- None

 ## Installation & Setup